BillHertzing/Bill.Hertzing.github.io/_drafts/bills-blog-release-process.md

 - Feature branches - these branches are where new features to the site are developed and tested.
 They may include Bugfix work when the bug is minor and can fixing it can be rolled into new feature effort.
 A Feature Release can also incorporate new Post work when a Release milestone calls for a new post, e.g. the posts in the ongoing series "How I setup this Github Pages blog site" are part of each version's feature effort, and one such post is released with each feature Release.
 When a Feature branch is merged into `main`, the Major or Minor numbers of the Semantic Version will be incremented.
 - Bugfix branches - these branches are created to fix bugs that have been recorded in the repository's Issues list.
 These are typically short lived branches with very limited changes, aimed at addresses specific deficiencies in the site.
 They are typically developed in parallel with Feature branches.
 When a Bugfix branch is merged into `main`, the Patch number (third part of the Semantic Version) will be incremented.
-- Post branches - a new branch created for the purpose of releasing a new published post, or significant editorial reworking of an exisitng published post.
+- Post branches - a new branch created for the purpose of releasing a new published post, or significant editorial reworking of an existing published post.
 These branches are typically very short-lived, and are used to move a draft post to a published post.
-When a Post branch is merged into `main`, the patch number of teh site's Version is incremented.
+When a Post branch is merged into `main`, the patch number of the site's Version is incremented.

 The criteria and steps to create new branches is discussed in [TBD]().
 This document assumes that there are "more than one" active branches that have been created to track development work, and that all development work is being tracked in a branch.
 This document is focused on the steps needed to release one active development branch into `main`, and update the production site with the new stuff.